sammuelyee/docs/cartodb-editor.md

   - **Heads/Tails** breaks can be powerful for data with a long-tail distribution.
 The Heads/Tails method will create a break-point at the mean of your data, remove all data below the break-point, and create the next break-point from the data above the first break-point.
 It will repeat the process until either a single value is left above the break-point or if it reaches the desired number of breaks.

 - **Color Ramp**
 Select the colors of your dataset.
-You can customize these using CartoCSS, which we will cover more in-depth, but take a quick look [here](https://www.mapbox.com/tilemill/docs/manual/carto/) in the meantime.
+You can customize these using [CartoCSS](#cartocss).

 - **Marker Width**
-See to [CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) for an explanation of marker width.
+See the CartoCSS Marker Properties for a description of [marker-width](#marker-width-expression).

 - **Marker Stroke**
-See to [CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) for an explanation of marker width.
+The marker stroke allows you to edit the width of your point, a.k.a. its border or outline (a value between 0-40), the color (using Hex codes or by selecting from the color palette), and the opacity (a value between 0-1).

 - **Composite Operation**
 Change how the colors of overlapping geometries interact with one another.
 You can select from  *multiply, screen, overlay, darken, lighten, color-dodge* and *color-burn*.
-See [CartoCSS Composite Operations](##CartoCSS Composite Operations) for a description of composite operation effects.
+See [CartoCSS Composite Operations](#cartocss-composite-operations) for a description of composite operation effects.

 - **Label Text**
 Select the field that you would like to act as a label (if any).